 More consumers than ever before (over 53%) are using adblockers and for those who don’t block ads their trust in brand advertising has diminished considerably.
-Instead, they’re putting their trust in content generated by their peers and branded content meant to provide value over promotion.
+Instead, consumers are putting their trust in content generated by their peers and branded content meant to provide value over promotion.

-If the bulk of your strategy consists of costly investment in paid search, social, and display advertising then let me give it straight: You need to change your strategy.
+If the bulk of your strategy consists of costly investment in paid search, social, and display advertising then you need to change your strategy.

-No matter the industry you’re in and the audience you serve, today’s customers require a different approach.
+No matter the industry you’re in or the audience you serve, today’s customers require a different approach.

 - Building relationships

 - Educating consumers

 When you create valuable content rather than promotional content you see incredible results.
 The proof of content marketing’s effectiveness can be seen in these stats, and it will make you want to cut off a hunk of that budget to invest in content marketing.

 1. Content marketing creates more leads per dollar over paid ads

 A well-executed paid campaign can deliver serious conversions and high ROAS, especially after proper split testing and optimization.
 There’s no doubt revenue and leads can be generated through paid search, social, and display.